-California’s law authorizes law enforcement officers and other specified categories of people to file petitions for a civil court order called a GVRO to temporarily suspend a person’s access to firearms when they are found to pose a significant risk to themselves or others by having legal access to firearms or ammunition.3
+The extreme risk law in California authorizes law enforcement officers and other eligible petitioners (see below) to file petitions for a civil court order called a GVRO that temporarily suspends a person’s access to firearms when they are found to pose a significant risk of harm to themselves or others by having legal access to firearms or ammunition.2 The person who is the subject of the GVRO petition is called the “respondent.”

-- Effective September 1, 2020, the employer of the person named in the petition, or a coworker, who has had substantial and regular interactions with the person for at least one year if the coworker has obtained approval from the employer to file a GVRO petition;6
+- The respondent’s employer, or a coworker who has had substantial and regular interactions with the respondent for at least one year and who obtains the employer’s approval to file the GVRO petition.7

-- Effective September 1, 2020, an employee or teacher at a secondary or postsecondary school that the person named in the petition has attended in the last six months, if the employee or teacher has obtained approval from a school administrator or administration staff member with a supervisorial role to file a GVRO petition.7
+- An employee or teacher at a secondary or postsecondary school (including high schools and colleges) that the respondent has attended in the last six months, if the employee or teacher has obtained approval from a school administrator or administration staff member with a supervisorial role to file a GVRO petition.8

-If the judge concludes that the respondent poses a danger to self or others (as discussed below), the court may issue a Gun Violence Restraining Order to temporarily suspend the respondent’s legal access to guns and ammunition.
+If the judge concludes that the respondent poses a danger to self or others (as discussed below), the court may issue a Gun Violence Restraining Order to temporarily suspend the respondent’s legal access to guns, ammunition, and ghost gun kits and components.
 This order prevents that person from passing a background check to obtain weapons and may also authorize law enforcement to remove any weapons in the respondent’s possession.
 Like domestic violence restraining orders, GVROs can be issued on an emergency basis upon request from a law enforcement officer.
-After a noticed hearing, courts may issue GVROs for one year;8 effective September 1, 2020, courts will also be authorized to issue GVROs for between one and five years in certain circumstances.9 Once issued, GVROs may be renewed or terminated prior to their expiration.
+After a noticed hearing, courts may issue GVROs for a period between one and five years.12 Once issued, GVROs may be renewed or terminated prior to their expiration.13

 Orders after Notice and a Hearing

-To initiate the standard GVRO process (for GVROs issued “after notice and a hearing”), an eligible petitioner must file a petition with a court on forms provided by the California court system.14 In most cases, the court is required to provide notice of a hearing to the respondent and hold a hearing within 21 days of receiving the petition.15
+To initiate the standard GVRO process (for GVROs issued “after notice and a hearing”), an eligible petitioner must file a petition with a court on forms provided by the California court system.18 In most cases, the court is required to provide notice of a hearing to the respondent and hold a hearing within 21 days of receiving the petition.19

 At the hearing, the petitioner has the burden of proving, by clear and convincing evidence, that the respondent poses a significant danger of causing personal injury to self or others by having access to firearms or ammunition and that a GVRO is necessary to prevent personal injury because less restrictive alternatives have been tried and found to be ineffective, or are inadequate or inappropriate for the respondent’s circumstances.